huzaifakhan0308/full-stack-capstone-back-end/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](../../issues/).
+Feel free to check the [issues page](https://github.com/huzaifakhan0308/full-stack-capstone-back-end/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project consider giving it a star ⭐️.
+Give a ⭐️ if you like this project!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank the entire Microverse community for the support given to us while creating this application.
+-  We would like to thank microverse community for the support and guidance, Thank you [Murat Korkmaz](https://www.behance.net/muratk)  on Behance for the Awesome Design Template.

-- LazyCoders
-- Coding Partners

 <p align="right">(<a href="#readme-top">back to top</a>)</p>